bfix/antgen/README.md

 #### Options

 * `-config <cfg.json>`: Specify configuration file.

   The default configuration can be found in `lib/config.json`.
-Only changed values need to be included in a custom configuration (default configuration used if option not specified).
+Only changed values need to be included in a custom configuration (default configuration used for unspecified entries).

+  Details can be found in the [configuration section](tree/main/docs/config.md).

 * `-freq <freq>|[<range>]`: The frequency range for the antenna.
 If a range is specified, the antenna is optimized for the center frequency.
 Defaults